Mahrang Baloch: Early life and education

-Baloch is a medical professional, having earned her Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Bolan Medical College in Quetta.
+Baloch is a physician, having earned her MBBS degree from Bolan Medical College in Quetta, Balochistan.

 Activism

-On 11 December 2009, her father was abducted by Pakistani security forces while on his way to the hospital in Karachi, but he was released.
-At 16, she began protesting his abduction and quickly became a prominent figure in the student resistance movement.
-In July 2011, her father was abducted again and later found dead, showing signs of torture.
+On 11 December 2009, her father was detained by Pakistani security forces while travelling to hospital in Karachi, but was subsequently released.
+At the age of 16, she began protesting against his detention and became a prominent figure in the student activist movement.
+In July 2011, her father was reportedly detained again and was later found dead, with his body showing signs of torture.

-In December 2017, her brother was also abducted, and released.
-Since then, she has emerged as a leading figure in the Baloch resistance movement, protesting against the government's extraction of natural resources from Balochistan.
-In 2020, she led a group of students in a protest against the proposed removal of the quota system at Bolan Medical College, which reserves spots for medical students from remote areas of the province.
-As a result of the group's activism and hunger strikes, the proposed policy change was cancelled.
+In December 2017, her brother was also detained and subsequently released.
+Since then, she has become a leading figure in Baloch civil society, campaigning against alleged enforced disappearances and what she describes as the inequitable extraction of natural resources from Balochistan.
+In 2020, she led a student protest against the proposed removal of the quota system at Bolan Medical College, which reserves places for students from remote areas of the province.
+The proposed change was subsequently cancelled following sustained protests and hunger strikes by the group.

-Baloch has gained international support from prominent figures, including climate activist Greta Thunberg, who expressed her solidarity by tweeting, "Climate justice activists worldwide stand with Mahrang Baloch and other peaceful protesters who have been detained, tortured, and harassed by Islamabad Police for speaking out against human rights violations in Balochistan."
-This support emerged during the long march from Turbat to Islamabad, when Baloch women faced intense repression from state forces.
-Similarly, Nobel Peace Prize laureate Malala Yousafzai voiced her backing, tweeting, "I stand with my Baloch sisters who are demanding accountability for enforced disappearances.
-Peaceful protest is their right, and their voices must be heard."

 Baloch leads the Baloch Yakjehti Committee (BYC).
-On 28 July 2024, she participated in the Baloch Raji Muchi (Baloch National Gathering) in Gwadar, an event aimed at uniting the Baloch against these alleged abuses.
+On 28 July 2024, she participated in the Baloch Raji Muchi (Baloch National Gathering) in Gwadar, an event described as aimed at uniting the Baloch community in opposition to alleged abuses.

+Her activism has drawn expressions of solidarity from prominent international figures.
+Climate activist Greta Thunberg posted a statement on social media in support of Baloch and other protesters who, she said, had been detained and harassed by Islamabad Police for speaking out against human rights violations in Balochistan.
+Nobel Peace Prize laureate Malala Yousafzai also expressed support, stating her backing for Baloch women demanding accountability for enforced disappearances and affirming their right to peaceful protest.

-Recent developments
+Later developments

 2023 Baloch Long March

-The Baloch Long March was a protest movement led by Baloch and other women activists from the Baloch Youth Congress (BYC).
-They journeyed from Turbat to Islamabad to protest human rights violations and enforced disappearances in Balochistan.
-According to the BYC, the protesters were detained by the Islamabad Police.
-Later, a bail was approved, leading to the release of some participants, although many remained missing, according to media reports and lawyers.
+The Baloch Long March was a protest movement led by Baloch and other activists, predominantly women, affiliated with the Baloch Yakjehti Committee.
+Participants travelled from Turbat to Islamabad to protest human rights violations and enforced disappearances in Balochistan.
+According to the BYC, a number of protesters were detained by the Islamabad Police.
+Bail was subsequently approved for some participants, although media reports and lawyers indicated that a number of others remained unaccounted for.